Scroll to content

 Play is our work!
 What have we been learning this week?

-Phonics rhyme of the week: The Weather
+Phonics rhyme of the week: Drip Drop Drip

 Homework:

-Can you identify the rhyming words?
+2. Can you identify the rhyming words?

 Focus Tasks